 As I gain more experience as a teacher, the more diverse lessons I have created.
 From social justice to culturally relevant to groupworthy lessons, I have pushed my students thinking.
 I challenge their understanding of the mathematics, because math is used to make sense of the real world.
 I want my students to understand that math is not just "plugging and chugging" but also analyzing and making sense of their answers.
 I have tried to create these types of lessons for all of the classes I teach.
 Below are the links to the pages to the lessons I have made for a particular class.
 I have attached a description of the lesson, lesson documents, and a sample of student work.

-Senior Math, unlike the other two courses, does not have a set in stone curriculum.
-With this class, I take a bit of creative freedom and explore more of the fun sides of math.
+Senior Math, unlike the other two courses, does not have a set-in-stone curriculum, so I created my own!
+With this class, I take advantage of the creative freedom and explore more of the fun sides of math.
 With this course, we focus on personal finance, but I also get the seniors thinking about life after high school.
 Using their personal aspirations and goals, we explore how math is in their everyday life, from apartment hunting, budgeting, credit cards, loans, 401(k), credit scores, and everything in between.
-As a project-based class, my goal is to have them be ready to be an adult, with the understanding that I cannot prepare them for every situation, just as I do not expect them to be experts on everything we learn in class.
+As a project-based class, we do a semester-long simulation I like to call #Adulting.
+Students use their future career and build a salary-based budget and pay monthly bills and other expenses that randomly arise.
+This gives students a low-risk hands-on experience of what it means to be a financially responsible adult.
+Every year I've done this, I've gotten very positive responses from students as they appreciate a class that prepares them for the real world.

 As mentioned above, as I grow and learn as an educator, the type of lessons and activities I plan and showcase will become better and more engaging.
 So check back often!